wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/consuming-jms.md

 ### Synapse configuration

 Given below is the synapse configuration of the proxy service that mediates the above use case.
 Note that you need to update the JMS connection URL according to your broker as explained below.

+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <proxy xmlns="http://ws.apache.org/ns/synapse" name="JMStoHTTPStockQuoteProxy" transports="jms" startOnLoad="true">